Bolatito12/TELECOM-CUSTOMER-CHURN-ANALYSIS/README.md

 ## Project Objectives:
 • Financial Objective: Reduce the 16% Churn Rate to protect the $61.78K in Annual Revenue at Risk.

-• Predictive Objective: Build a machine learning model to assign a Churn Risk Score and achieve 80% accuracy in identifying at-risk customers.

 • Operational Objective: Prioritize fixing the 20+ Call Failure service threshold, the operational trigger causing significant churn spikes.

 • Targeted Objective: Increase the retention rate of the financially-critical 'High Value - Low Engagement' segment.